-The World Axis as an Atmospheric Phenomenon by Rens van der Sluijs - Marinus Anthony van der Sluijs - is a book and ebook investigating and explaining ancient plasma phenomena witnessed in our skies and recorded in rock art and folklore.
+The World Axis as an Atmospheric Phenomenon book by Marinus Anthony van der Sluijs.
+Investigating and explaining ancient plasma phenomena witnessed in our skies and recorded in rock art and folklore.

 Rens is one of the worlds few experts on Electric Universe theory mythology and especially plasma mythology – you can read more of his work on his website mythopedia and his Thunderbolts mythology articles.